 Help!
 I'm struggling to find a job after graduation

-- Are you focused?
+- Are you tailoring applications?

-- Do you need to top up your experience?
+- Do you need more work experience?

-- Are there vacancies you should be applying for, but aren’t?
+- Are there vacancies you should be applying for but aren’t?

 - Do you know what you want to do for a career?